David5280/Deathstar-of-Fortune/README_2.md

  - Webpack

-This project was an opportunity for the developers to build out a program from scratch based on user stories, enhance their skills manipulating class properties and methods across files, testing, and compiling the files with webpack.
+This project was an opportunity for the developers to build out a program from scratch based on user stories, enhance their skills manipulating class properties and methods across files, testing, and compiling files with webpack.

 ## Screenshots